 To validate messages in the topic, add assertions to the test step.
 Assertions will be applied to every message that the Subscribe test step consumes from the topic.

-To learn more about the Assertions panel and assertions available in the Event-Driven test step, see Event-Driven Test Step.
+To learn more about the Assertions panel and assertions available in the API Connection test step, see API Connection Test Step.

 Test step settings